jairov4/aeris/README.md

 ## How to use?

 First, place `vault.pwd` file in `ansible/` folder holding the Vault password that ansible will need to decrypt the certificates under `ansible/files/` folder.
+Then setup your own certificates there also.

 For development flavor launch the VM creation using Vagrant in the vagrant folder.
 Setup the right network interface in Vagrant file where `PUBLIC_NETWORK_IF` is defined and run vagrant.